GoogleCloudPlatform/webapp2/docs/guide/exceptions.rst

 abort()
 -------
-The function :func:`webapp2.abort` (or :func:`webapp2.RequestHandler.abort`
+The function :func:`webapp2.abort` is a shortcut to raise one of the HTTP exceptions provided by WebOb: it takes an HTTP status code (403, 404, 500 etc) and raises the corresponding exception.

-inside handlers) raises an ``HTTPException`` that can be caught by :func:`webapp2.RequestHandler.handle_exception` or by the WSGI app.
+Use ``abort`` (or :func:`webapp2.RequestHandler.abort` inside handlers) to raise an ``HTTPException`` to be handled by an exception handler.

-``abort`` is just a factory for the HTTP exceptions provided by WebOb: it takes an HTTP status code (403, 404, 500 etc) and raises the corresponding exception.
+For example, we could call ``abort(404)`` when a requested item is not found in the database, and have an exception handler ready to handle 404s.

 Besides the status code, some extra keyword arguments can be passed to ``abort()``: